Dheuster/AFT-FO4Edition/readme.txt

      caution levels.
 Maybe you want your followers to stay out of the fight so you can do all the fighting.
 Or have Danse scout ahead of the player like dogmeat to draw enemy fire.

+	 Followers with Stimpaks and Repair kits will also heal each other and help each other out.
+You can create a "medic" type Follower by simply loading them up with stimpaks.

   11) NPC Info